OpenLineage/OpenLineage/website/docs/integrations/flink.md

 ## Limitations

-Currently OpenLineage's Flink integration is limited to getting information from jobs running in Application Mode.
+Currently, OpenLineage's Flink integration is limited to getting information from jobs running in Application Mode.

 OpenLineage integration extracts lineage only from following `Sources` and `Sinks`: